ARTICLE 1 – NAME OF OFFICE

 Section 7: Voting by Directors: Each director shall be entitled to one (1) vote.
 The President shall act as chairman of the Board of Directors but shall have no vote except in the event of a tie vote by the Directors, in which case he/she shall cast the tie-breaking vote.

-Section 8: Powers: The Board of Directors shall have the entire management of the business of CHA and is vested with all the power assessed by CHA itself.
+Section 8: Powers: The Hockey Director shall have the entire management of the business of CHA and is vested with all the power assessed by CHA itself.
 The Board of Directors shall have the power to determine and resolve disputes, and the determination of the Board shall be final and conclusive.

 Section 9: Removal: A director may be removed for cause at any time by a vote of three-fourths of the majority of the Board at any special meeting of the Board called for that purpose.